NorthLandTeam/SF-Muni/README.md

 ```

 ## SF-Muni
 The project includes a map that updates and displays positions of San Francisco's buses and trains in the last 15min.

+## TODO
+* Smooth animation of bus location transition
+* Popovers for buses to display more info